chestnutKugelblitz/teradici/readme.md

 ansible-galaxy collection install amazon.aws -p ./
 ansible-galaxy collection install community.aws -p ./
 ```
 Next, please edit ini file.
-So, your program (probably) ready to launch.
+After this the program is (probably) ready to launch.
 This program written in the Fedora/Pycharm
 envinronment

-##Using program
+## Using program
 ### cli interface
 Program's cli interface has two automatic and several manuals modes: